Pre-war apartment renovations in NYC are challenging as they are gorgeous. Here's how to ensure your pre-war home renovation goes smoothly.

 Here, he’s referring to the costs of working with unfavorable site conditions, such as outdated plumbing, antiquated electrical circuitry, plaster walls, and many other conditions typically found in New York City’s many pre war apartments.
 But, the statement represents something larger about the way Gallery operates: transparency.
 As a full-service design-build firm, our job is to keep clients privy to every potential issue that may arise, ideally before the job starts, in order to set proper expectations and eliminate any unforeseen hang-ups.

 The sentiment also says something about the challenges of renovating a pre-war apartment.
 “Pre-war architecture,” says Avi, “typically can add cost and some time to the project.”
-Is the work worth the cost?
-Often, yes.

 .jpg)